peasantbird/tp/docs/UserGuide.md

 <br>

 ### Deleting a seller: `sdelete`

-Congratulations on matching a buyer to the ideal seller!
-With the property transaction now complete, it's time to focus on matching the remaining vacant houses to prospective buyers.

 Similar to `bdelete,` the `sdelete` deletes a seller based on their index number in the sellers’ list, so that you can keep your seller list organised and de-cluttered by keeping only the relevant sellers and removing outdated entries.